 We’ve all had that monotonous task or project that never seems to go away.
 Every day, week, or month it pops up and there’s no avoiding it.
 But what if you could automate all or at least part of that task?
 While it may not always be possible, in customer support a technology called ticket automation is playing a huge role in maintaining a successful support operation and is helping to revolutionize the industry.
-So how exactly can ticket automation save time and money?
+So how exactly can an automated ticketing system save time and money?
 Here are some examples of what this technology can do as part of the right help desk ticketing system below:

 Automatically assign tickets – The days of the “gatekeeper” that directed customer support issues to the right people are over.
 Now, with customer support software and ticket automation, triggers can be created so if a ticket is submitted via email or a customer portal it goes to a specific agent or group.
 For example, a trigger where the subject line contains the word “how” (i.e. how do I add a user) could automatically route all emails to the training group.

 Want to further understand how companies are saving time and money through ticket efficiency?
 Click here to get our eBook on ticket triage and its impact on customer support.

 Remind customers to follow up – Your support team is busy and so are your customers.
 Create a trigger so that if you are waiting for a customer response you can deploy an automatic email after a set period of time to remind them.
 This lets the customer know you haven’t forgotten about them and, who knows, maybe they missed your last email by accident.
 Just make sure the message is friendly and encourages a response from your customer.